-Try These Absinthe Cocktails If You Feel a Little Adventurous
+6 Absinthe Cocktails You Can Try If You Feel a Little Adventurous

-If you didn’t know that you can make an Absinthe drink right at home, then this latest article is right for you.
-Go ahead and visit our online liquor store to procure some high-quality Absinthe and make some mighty impressive cocktails for your friends when they come over.
+If you didn’t know that you can make an absinthe drink right at home, then this latest article is right for you.
+Go ahead and visit our online liquor store to procure some high-quality wormwood absinthe and make some mighty impressive absinthe cocktails for your friends when they come over.
 You can even create a speakeasy atmosphere while serving these.
 The US did ban this intoxicating green drink back in 1915, but the ban got lifted back in 2007.
-Our online store has a great selection of Absinthe liquors that you’re bound to love.
+Our online store has a great selection of absinthe liquor that you’re bound to love.

 1. Absinthe Frappe